 - 1. Disconnect operator.
 If the garage door is equipped with a motorized operator, make sure the operator is disconnected from the door by pulling the red disconnect handle.
 If the door begins to move on its own after the operator has been disconnected, stop the inspection. - 2.
 Unlock door.
-When unlocking a mechanically locked door, if the locking mechanism appears to be under tension from the door, leave the door in the locked position and stop the inspection. - 3.
+If the door is mechanically locked, when unlocking, if the locking mechanism appears to be under tension from the door, leave the door in the locked position and stop the inspection. - 3.
 Begin lifting door.
 Slowly and carefully lift the door a few inches.
-If the door is too heavy or difficult to move, stop the inspection. - Continue lifting door.
+If the door is too heavy or difficult to move, stop the inspection. - 4.
+Continue lifting door.
 If the door moves freely, without difficulty, continue to slowly lift the door while watching that the rollers move smoothly and remain in the track.
 If there are any signs of binding, swaying or stress on the rollers, roller brackets, hinges, sections or track system, stop the inspection. - 5.
-Stop at a door balance point.
-Lift the door to a point where it takes as much force to lift the door as it does to close it. - 6.
+Stop when door is half open.
+When the door is about half open, check to see if the door will remain stationary in the half open position with little or no effort.
+If the door will not, lower the door to the fully closed position and stop the inspection.
+If the door will remain in the half open position, do an additional visual inspection of the rollers, roller brackets, hinges, sections and the track system. - 6.
 Continue lifting door until fully open.
 Slowly and carefully move the door to the fully open position.
-The door should stay up when fully open.
-If not, stop the inspection.
 If the door is capable of being fully opened without any abnormal movement and stays in the open position, it should be capable of being manually opened and closed, or connected back to the motorized operator. - 7.
 Re-connect operator.
 If there was a loss of power, wait until power is restored before connecting the operator.
 Once the door is connected back to the motorized operator, door locks should be disabled or removed.
 Test the reversing feature per the operator manufacturer's instructions.